nais/digdirator/README.md

 # digdirator

-Digdirator is a Kubernetes cluster operator for automated registration and lifecycle management of ID-porten clients.
+Digdirator is a Kubernetes cluster operator for automated registration and lifecycle management of ID-porten and Maskinporten clients (integrations) with feature Maskinporten Scopes (APIS).

 ## CRD